LongerHV/STM32_DSP/README.md

 # STM32_DSP

 To do:
-- Change VU from rms to peak detection
 - Implement process block for modulation effect
-- Implement reverb, filters, pitch shifter
+- Implement reverb, pitch shifter
 - Add scrolling list for more parameters